awaizdottech/block-0/README.md

 todo
-correct response codes in backend dont send & remove sensitive feilds via .select() to specify what to omit or some other way where u define what to bring from db before sending user details to client side have to implement winston logs
+add .lean() after findone...,create..., etc in all db queries correct response codes in backend dont send & remove sensitive feilds via .select() to specify what to omit or some other way where u define what to bring from db before sending user details to client side have to implement winston logs